turbo-src/turbo-src/README.md

 While we're currently in active development and the pre-alpha phase, your support and patience are much appreciated.
 Our goal is to develop TurboSrc into a valuable tool for all open-source projects.

+For your convenience, we make it super easy to experiment with TurboSrc in the meantime.
+Setup a local instance and safely play around as much as you like: skip to [Setting up a local TurboSrc instance](#setting-up-a-local-turbosrc-instance).

 ## Highlights
 * **Launch Your Own TurboSrc Instance:** Enhance your project's community involvement by setting up your unique TurboSrc instance.
 * **Harness VotePower:** Empower your TurboSrc instance users with the ability to vote on pull requests using VotePower.